Five Things Girls Want to Know About Periods

 1. How Do I Tell My Mom or Dad That I Got My First Period?

 It's normal to feel a little shy about sharing this bit of news.
 In some families, talking about body stuff might seem like no big deal.
-With this kind of family, they might take you out to dinner to celebrate your womanhood!
+With this kind of family, they might take you out to dinner to celebrate your period!

 But this news needs to be shared, at least with one grown-up in the family.
 You might just pull the person aside and say it clearly, like this: "I got my first period today.
 Do you think you can help me get some supplies?"